Every accident in one person’s life and the parts of body that let me down in each case.

-There is a pain in my lower back and I’m looking up through the floorboards at the ceiling and stained glass window of the Victorian chapel.My friend finds me at the bottom of a 5ft hole that Gerry forgot to mention.
+There is a pain in my lower back and I’m looking up through the floorboards at the ceiling and stained glass window of the Victorian chapel.My friend finds me at the bottom of an open 5ft hole that Gerry forgot to mention.

 I am giving a paper at a conference at the new British Library.
 Before I start speaking, I visit the sparkling toilets designed in chrome and glass.
 I go to wash my hands in one of the line of new basins.
 Perhaps a little nervous, I push down the plunger on the chrome soap dispenser with unrequired force.
 A gobbet of soap jets out from the nozzle, shoots over my hands, over the sink and lands on the crotch of my freshly-washed trousers.